Staon/otest2/docs/index.md

 There are some testing frameworks defining their special DSL.
 This is a mighty approach allowing describing of everything needed.
 However, there is a dark side.
-The file is not valid C++ and all fancy features of IDEs like code highlighting and or code assistance stop working until someone develops a plugin, just for your IDE, supporting the DSL.
+The file is not valid C++ and all fancy features of IDEs like code highlighting or code assistance stop working until someone develops a plugin supporting the DSL.

 OTest2 framework keeps that on its mind.
 The DSL is designed to be valid C++ code with cautious usage of macros[^3].
 Hence, the OTest2 file should be fully